KirakiraZLY/Variants-and-mutation-rate-in-SARS-Cov2/DiaryLog/Daily_Week4.md

 -[x] count_S synonmous
 -[x] AA substitution
 ### 2022.9.18
-By 6.synonmous based on !annotated, I found that most significant VOC skal vare:
+By checking the plot below, I found that most significant VOC skal vare:
 **VOC Alpha GRY, VOC Delta GK, VOC Omicron GRA.**

 P.S.
 Before 2021.6, there were many variants had no identified name, so all were NA.